 14. Bronx Borough Hall Greenmarket, The Bronx

 The Bronx Borough Hall Greenmarket is a market filled with endless amounts of fresh, locally grown vegetables, seasonal fruit, local honey, and quality baked goods.
-It’s set to open in June for the summer!
+It’s open each year June 6 through November 21.

 15. Poe Park Greenmarket, The Bronx